Medicare A, B, C & D and Medicare Supplements

 Insurance companies can only sell you a “standardized” Medigap policy.
 Medigap policies must follow Federal and state laws.
 These laws protect you.
 The front of a Medigap policy must clearly identify it as “Medicare Supplement Insurance.”

 It’s important to compare Medigap policies, because costs can vary.
 The standardized Medigap policies that insurance companies offer must provide the same benefits.
-Generally, the only difference between Medigap policies sold by different insurance companies is the cost and customer service provided by the insurance company.
+Generally, the only difference between Medigap policies sold by different insurance companies is the premium and level of customer service provided by the insurance company.